openremote/openremote/README.md

 Password: secret

 ### Not using localhost?
-The URL you use to access the system is important, by default keycloak expects it to be `https://localhost` if you are using a VM then you will need to tell keycloak at startup, so if for example you will be accessing using `https://192.168.1.1` then use the following startup command (`BASH` syntax):
+The URL you use to access the system is important, by default keycloak expects it to be `https://localhost` if you are using a VM then you will need to tell keycloak at startup, so if for example you will be accessing using `https://192.168.1.1` then use the following startup command:

 BASH:
 ```